tiiuae/ghaf/docs/src/technologies/nvidia_agx_pt_pcie.md

 ### ARM64 PCI Device Interrupts

 Modern PCI devices use the Message Signaled Interrupts (MSI) method to limit the need for physical hardware interrupt pins.
-As passing through PCI or any other devices is fairly new to QEMU, it seems MSI in ARM64 is not supported by QEMU.
+As passing through PCI or any other devices is fairly new to QEMU, it seems MSI in ARM64 is not supported by QEMU [^note2].

 To get interrupts to work in the guest, we need to signal the kernel to disable MSI for our passthrough device.
 There are two ways of doing it:

 1. To modify the host device tree by disabling MSI completely from the whole PCI bus.
 2. To disable MSI only from the guest by using the `pci=nomsi` kernel argument with QEMU.
 Disabling MSI is not required for the x86 QEMU guest as it has MSI support.

-The command below is provided only as a test example for passing through a PCI device for AArch64[^note2]:
+The command below is provided only as a test example for passing through a PCI device for AArch64 [^note3]:

 ```
 qemu-system-aarch64 \